-Traditional advertising methods, such as TV and radio commercials, are quite expensive and are often far outside the budgets of startup anti-aging products companies.
+Traditional advertising methods, such as TV and radio commercials, are quite expensive and are often far outside the budgets of many anti-aging products companies.
 Because of this, these companies will almost always enlist the help of independent affiliates who earn a commission from each product sale they refer.

 Because these affiliates are not directly associated with the companies whose products they’re promoting though, they’ll often resort to some less-than-stellar advertising techniques, the most popular of which is creating fake customer review websites.
-These sites are intended to make you think that you’re reading a legitimate customer review about an anti-aging product, when it’s actually just more marketing hype.
+These sites are intended to make you think that you’re reading a legitimate customer review about an anti-aging product when it’s actually just more marketing hype.

 An example of a fake review website for Cellumis.
 Note the many grammatical errors.